Skip to content

 The following documentation must be created or updated before this RFC is considered complete.
 These are tracked as part of the implementation issue.

-docs/architecture/TESTING_STRATEGY.md Update Add the UI testing layers (Vitest unit/component, Playwright E2E, visual regression).
-Document Makefile targets (make test-ui, make test-ui-e2e).
+docs/architecture/TESTING_STRATEGY.md Update Add the UI testing layers (Playwright E2E, visual regression).
+Document Makefile targets (make test-ui-e2e).
 Document test fixture strategy for viewer E2E.
+Updated

-docs/guides/DEVELOPMENT_GUIDE.md Update Add make serve, make serve-api, make serve-ui-dev, make build-ui to the developer commands section.
+docs/guides/DEVELOPMENT_GUIDE.md Update Add make serve, make serve-api, make serve-ui, make test-ui, make test-ui-e2e to the developer commands section.
 Document the Vite dev proxy setup.
+Updated

 Platform Evolution Path